 Determined never to let that happen again, I started looking around for a service that would send some type of alert to my phone any time my web server went down.
 I checked out several popular “downtime alert” services and finally settled on UptimeRobot.

-However, if the server doesn’t respond properly to a ping, UptimeRobot sends both an email and a text message to my mobile phone alerting me that my server is down.
+However, if the server doesn’t respond properly to a ping, UptimeRobot alerts me via their free mobile app that my server is down.
 That way I can contact my web host’s tech support team so they can take steps to get the server back online ASAP (which is typically 10 minutes or less).

-My VPS from inmotion Hosting is super-reliable so actual periods of extended downtime are almost as rare as snowy days on a Hawaiian beach, but if my server ever does go down again I’ll know it almost immediately thanks to UptimeRobot.
+My VPS from InMotion Hosting is super-reliable so periods of extended downtime are almost as rare as snowy days in downtown Honolulu, but if my server ever does go down I’ll know it almost immediately thanks to UptimeRobot.

-In case you’re wondering, you can use UptimeRobot’s server monitoring service at absolutely no charge if you opt to receive your alerts by email only.
+In case you’re wondering, you can use UptimeRobot’s server monitoring service at absolutely no charge if you opt to receive your alerts only via the app.
 However, there is a nominal monthly fee if you wish to receive alerts via SMS text message as well.

 Bottom line: If you happen to own a busy blog and worry about losing visitors (and possibly revenue) due to extended server outages, I strongly recommend that you sign up for UptimeRobot’s server monitoring/alert service.